jbcodeforce/python-code/docs/flask/flask-tdd-docker.md

     pip install --upgrade --user pipenv
 ```

-Also to avoid having the application getting error because it could not contact the database add a entrypoint.sh to loop until the database is accessible before starting the python app.
+Also to avoid having the application getting error because it could not contact the database add a `entrypoint.sh` shell to loop until the database is accessible before starting the python app.

-To access psql use the following docker compose command
+To access `psql`, use the following docker compose command

 ```shell
 docker-compose exec users-db psql -U postgres